 Yes, I can see new clients, and would be happy to discuss working with you.
 If, after you've read this QUICK START, you decide to work with me, feel free phone to confirm we're a good fit for each other.

 Meetings are by appointment only.
 I have many more daytime than evening openings.
 You may want to consider coming in during the day: as a solution focused practitioner I am committed to making every single session count.
 For many issues, one or a few sessions may all it takes to get the results you seek.
-That said, I am certainly open to working with you at whatever frequency you would like.
+That said, I am open to working with you at whatever frequency you would like.
+Weekly appointments and long term work are certainly options.
+I just don’t assume they are the only options.

 FIRST LEARN THE BASICS: